 Main article: Soil composition

-Soil composition largely determines the agrochemical properties of the soil.
-It is customary to divide the composition into three phases:
+Soil composition largely determines the agrochemical indicators of soil fertility.
+The composition is usually divided into three phases:

 - gas, or gaseous, phase;